 ASTA Management Academy

 Traditionally a week-long program, the ASTA Management Academy has improved its delivery model!
-This year, the academy’s impactful content will be delivered through a blended model approach featuring some online and in-person aspects.
+The academy’s impactful content will now be delivered through a blended model approach featuring some online and in-person aspects.
 Two weeks prior to the academy, you’ll receive pre-recorded videos from each instructor overviewing key concepts to be discussed during the live sessions to come.
-You’ll review these videos and gain a foundational understanding of topics, then you’ll join us on Purdue University’s campus February 15-17 to practice these concepts and tools through group discussions and activities that simulate real-life application of management principles.
+You’ll review these videos and gain a foundational understanding of topics, then you’ll join us on Purdue University’s campus to practice these concepts and tools through group discussions and activities that simulate real-life application of management principles.

 Whether you’re an experienced decision-maker or new to the industry, this academy is beneficial for all levels of responsibility and segments of the seed business, including vegetable/garden, row crop and turf grass marketplaces.
 Over 1,340 participants representing more than 300 firms worldwide have completed the ASTA Management Academy.
 While it is not required to attend as a team, past participants have found it beneficial to attend with others from their organization.